jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

 Server Configuration
 --------------------

-For reference, see `configuration <https://github.com/ds-wizard/dsw-deployment-example/blob/main/dsw.yml>`__ of the DSW Deployment example.
+For reference, see the `configuration <https://github.com/ds-wizard/dsw-deployment-example/blob/main/dsw.yml>`__ of the DSW Deployment example.

 General
 ^^^^^^^